jaszlo/pythonMouseMover/README.md

 # pythonMouseMover
-A "screensaver" written in python. **The sauce** should contain as few characters and lines as possible!
+This is an opensauce "screensaver" written in python. **The sauce** should contain as few characters and lines as possible!
 In other words **the sauce** must be as compact as possible!

 # Unstable program?